eklavya-eg/face-net/README.md

 4. Use the provided scripts to generate facial encodings and perform face verification.

-<h2 align="left">Contributing</h2>
-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

 <h2 align="left">License</h2>
 This project is licensed under the Apache License 2.0 License.
 See the LICENSE file for details.

-<h2 align="left">Contact</h2>
-For any questions or inquiries, feel free to reach out to me at emessage.eg@gmail.com.